NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 Kernel patterns
 ^^^^^^^^^^^^^^^

-Judging from the depth of this sub-section within the document one could thing that it is not very important; well, this sub-section is very important!
-It is placed here because following the logical order of this document, it is the first time that you have to face a kernel name with a pattern.

 Throughout the configuration you will find multiple occurrences of kernels must be specified with a pattern.
 The usage of patterns allows NPB to know that it must scan a directory, or a list, for a specific version of the kernel within